fabienconus/sidebar-edit/README.md

 ## DISCLAIMER

-I am not a professionaly trained developer.
-Everything I know about programming has been self taught.
+I am not a professionally trained developer.
+Everything I know about programming has been self-taught.
 As such, the code provided here is definitely not up to the standards of nowadays programming.
 Any help cleaning the code would be very welcome.

 ## History